 Here is the step-by-step process to apply to Capilano University as a domestic student.
-Domestic students include Canadian citizens, landed immigrants, permanent residents and refugees.
+Domestic students include Canadian citizens, landed immigrants, permanent residents and convention refugees.

 Find a program that interests you

 Each program may have unique requirements for admissions.

 - Review the admissions information for your program of interest to find out if there are more steps.

 - Check the application and document deadlines for your program.

 Every student must apply to CapU through EducationPlannerBC, a website for applying to universities and colleges across British Columbia.